plediii/route53-controller/README.md

 By default, the *public IP* of each EC2 instance will be used.
-However, if the **PrivateIP** attribute is present and `true`, then the *private IPs* will be used instead.
+However, if the **PrivateIP** attribute is present and `true`, then the instance's *private IP* will be used instead.

 The **Region** attribute specifies the AWS region in which to find the instances.
 Only *one* region may be specified per *instance